 - (4) Recourse Against Third Parties.
 There may be situations where the bank can reduce its obligation for a loss by seeking recourse against a third party. - (a) Breach of Warranty.
-If the bank was the payor bank and acted in good faith, it received the following warranties from the person obtaining payment (at the time of presentment) and from any previous transferor or collecting bank of the item (at the time of transfer): - The warrantor is, or was, at the time the warrantor transferred the check, a person entitled to enforce the check or authorized to obtain payment or acceptance of the check on behalf of a person entitled to enforce the check; - The check has not been altered; - The warrantor has no knowledge that the signature of the purported drawer of the check is unauthorized; and - If the check is a demand draft, creation of the demand draft according to the terms on its face was authorized by the person identified as the drawer.
+If the bank was the payor bank and acted in good faith, it received the following warranties from the person obtaining payment (at the time of presentment) and from any previous transferor or collecting bank of the item (at the time of transfer): 185

+- The warrantor is, or was, at the time the warrantor transferred the check, a person entitled to enforce186 the check or authorized to obtain payment or acceptance of the check on behalf of a person entitled to enforce the check; - The check has not been altered; - The warrantor has no knowledge that the signature of the purported drawer of the check is unauthorized; and - If the check is a demand draft, 187 creation of the demand draft according to the terms on its face was authorized by the person identified as the drawer.

 A payor bank may recover from a warrantor damages for breach of warranty equal to the amount paid by the payor bank, less the amount the bank received or is entitled to receive from the drawer because of the payment.
 It is important that the bank promptly notify transferors of any breach, as its failure to do so within 30 days may reduce their liability to the extent the loss might otherwise have been prevented by the notice.
+Is

-Note: If the bank is the subject of a breach of warranty claim (see above), it may defend against the claim by proving that: (1) the endorsement is effective under the imposter or fictitious payee rule [see 2.B (12)] or because it is an endorsement by a "responsible" employee [see 2.B (13)]; or (2) the drawer is precluded from asserting the unauthorized endorsement or alteration against the payor bank as a result of the drawer's negligence [see 2.B (3), 3.D (1) and 3.D (3)] or failure to report
+Note: If the bank is the subject of a breach of warranty claim (see above), it may defend against the claim by proving that: (1) the endorsement is effective under the imposter or fictitious payee rule [see 2.B (12)] or because it is an endorsement by a "responsible" employee [see 2.B (13)]; or (2) the drawer is precluded from asserting the unauthorized endorsement or alteration against the payor bank as a result of the drawer's negligence [see 2.B (3), 3.D (1) and 3.D (3)] or failure to report the claim in a timely manner [see 2.B (2) and 3.D (3) and (6)].
+Unless notice of a claim for breach of warranty is given to the bank within 30 days after the claimant had reason to know of the breach and the identity of the warrantor, the bank is discharged to the extent of any loss caused by the delay in receiving notice of the claim.

-&lt;sup>175 UCC § 4208.
+UCC § 4208.
 See also UCC § 4207 for the warranties a customer or collecting bank gives when it transfers an item.
 The warranties are given to the transferee and to any subsequent collecting bank (other than the payor bank).

-&lt;sup>176 The phrase, "person entitled to enforce," is defined at UCC § 3301.
+The phrase, "person entitled to enforce," is defined at UCC § 3301.

-&lt;sup>177 See UCC §§ 3104, 3417(a) (4) and (h), 4207(a) (6) and (f), and 4208(a) (4) and (g).
+187 See UCC §§ 3104, 3417(a) (4) and (h), 4207(a) (6) and (f), and 4208(a) (4) and (g).

-&lt;sup>178 The payor bank is also entitled to compensation for expenses and loss of interest resulting from the breach.
+The payor bank is also entitled to compensation for expenses and loss of interest resulting from the breach.
 The payor bank's rights are not affected by any failure of the payor bank to exercise ordinary care in making payment.
 UCC § 4208(b).

-&lt;sup>179 UCC § 4208(e).
+189 UCC § 4208(e).